Muhtasari wa Matatizo Yanayohusiana na Kitu

 Jedwali

 Substance use disorders generally involve behavior patterns in which people continue to use a substance despite having problems caused by its use.
 There may also be physiologic manifestations, including changes in brain circuitry.
-The common terms "addiction," "abuse," and "dependence" are too loosely and variably defined to be very useful in systematic diagnosis; "substance use disorder" is more comprehensive and has fewer negative connotations.
+The term "substance use disorder" is more accurate, clearly defined, and has fewer negative connotations than "addiction," "abuse," or "dependence."

 Drugs in the 10 classes vary in how likely they are to cause a substance use disorder.
-The likelihood is termed addiction liability and depends upon a combination of factors including
+The potential for misuse of these drugs depends upon a combination of factors, including the following:

 • How the drug is used